 3. Any other land, whether on or off an Indian reservation that qualifies as Indian Country.

-Therefore, EPA retains the authority to implement and administer the RCRA program in Indian Country.
+Therefore, this action has no effect on Indian Country.
+EPA retains the authority to implement and administer the RCRA program on these lands.

 J. What is codification and is EPA codifying Ohio's hazardous waste program as authorized in this rule?

-Codification is the process of placing the State's statutes and regulations that comprise the State's authorized hazardous waste program into the Code of Federal Regulations.
+Codification is the process of placing the state's statutes and regulations that comprise the state's authorized hazardous waste program into the Code of Federal Regulations.
 We do this by referencing the authorized state rules in 40 CFR part 272.
-Ohio's rules, up to and including those revised June 7, 1991, as corrected August 19, 1991, have previously been codified through the incorporation-by-reference effective February 4, 1992 (57 FR 4162) .
+Ohio's authorized rules, up to and including those revised June 7, 1991, have previously been codified through the incorporation-by-reference effective February 4, 1992 (57 FR 4162).
 We reserve the amendment of 40 CFR part 272, subpart KK for the codification of Ohio's program changes until a later date.

-This rule only authorizes hazardous waste requirements pursuant to RCRA 3006 and imposes no requirements other than those imposed by state law (see SUPPLEMENTARY INFORMATION, Section A. Why are revisions to state programs necessary?).
+This final rule only authorizes hazardous waste requirements pursuant to RCRA 3006 and imposes no requirements other than those imposed by state law (see SUPPLEMENTARY INFORMATION, Section A. Why are Revisions to State Programs Necessary?).
 Therefore, this rule complies with applicable executive orders and statutory provisions as follows:

 The Office of Management and Budget has exempted this rule from its review under Executive Orders 12866 (58 FR 51735, October 4, 1993) and Executive Order 13563 (76 FR 3821 January 21, 2011).